 When I began my School Librarian position, I didn’t have any bulletin boards and I didn’t care—I didn’t see the point in “cutesy” bulletin boards.
 Rather, I focused on decor for the rather bare 2-year-old library, installing purposeful posters and informational signage.
-One day I realized that folks had to decide to enter the library to see what’s there, but if I had bulletin boards I could entice students and teachers to make full use of everything the library had to offer.
+One day I realized that folks had to decide to enter the library to see what’s there, and if I had bulletin boards outside the school library, I could entice students and teachers to make full use of everything the library had to offer.

 Now, Bulletin Boards are my primary way to promote the School Library to students, faculty, administration, and visitors!
 It doesn’t cost much because I don’t use prepackaged theme pieces; instead I create my own signage with slide presentation software that allows for a variety of text and graphics on 11″ x 8.5″ signs.
 I print them in color and laminate so they can be reused from year to year.

 For any bulletin board, what we display and how often we update depends on how many boards we have and where they are located.
 By designating certain bulletin boards for certain purposes, and carefully planning for long-term display, we can minimize the time needed to create and maintain them, yet still have them convey valuable and relevant information.

 The first bulletin board I installed was a 3′x4′ one inside the library, on a wall next to the circulation desk.
 I put up a calendar for planning class visits, but after switching to an online library calendar that could be viewed by anyone in the building, I turned the bulletin board into a place to display the “nuts & bolts” of my Library Program so our operation is completely transparent to visitors.
 This board is all business, but that’s its purpose, and the infrequent updates are quite easy to do.
 Signs and items on the bulletin board include:

 - Library Program Mission Statement – This sign typically stays the same for 2-3 years, and reflects my current Strategic Plan.